 An “Eparchy” is a geographical area which contains several parishes.
 It is lead by a bishop (aka Eparch).
 The bishop oversees the local parishes, priests and deacons.
 In some church circles they call this a “Diocese.”
-We belong to the Eparchy of Edmonton, which covers all of Alberta and a portion of the Northwest Territories.
+We belong to the Eparchy of Edmonton, which covers all of Alberta.
 Our Bishop is Bishop David Motiuk.

 A “metropolia” is a collection of Eparchies.
 When the bishops of a metropolia gather, the “Metropolitan” or “Arch-bishop” chairs their meetings.
 In our case, we are part of the metropolia of Canada.
 Metropolitan Lawrence Huculak of Winnipeg is the leader.